SuperDARN/rst/docs/references/general/grid.md

 > YYYYYMMDD.<3-letter abbreviation>.grid

-### Combined GRID files
+### Combined "GRD" files for each hemisphere

-After GRID files are produced for separate radars, they are sometimes further combined with other radars GRID files to make a GRD file.
+After GRID files are produced for separate radars, they may then be combined with other radars' GRID files to make a GRD file.
 This file has the same format as a GRID file, but includes data from multiple radars.
 See [combine_grid](../../user_guide/make_grid.md) on how to make GRD files.

+Combined GRD files are produced for the northern and southern hemispheres separately and usually contain 24 hours of data.
 The common naming convention for 24-hr GRD files is:

+> YYYYMMDD.north.grd
-> YYYYMMDD.grd
+> YYYYMMDD.south.grd

 ## Fields